frequency-chain/frequency/designdocs/user-handles.md

 ### Retire user handle

-As a network frequency should allow users to retire their handles.
+As a network, Frequency should allow users to retire their handles.
 This extrinsic will allow users to retire their handles.
 Retired handles will be available for reuse after a time period set by governance.

 ``` rust
 Input